 The mute button can be friend or foe during a conference call interview

 There’s a lot that can go wrong in a virtual meeting, sometimes only slightly and sometimes disastrously.
 That’s no reason to worry, though, as with the right preparation you can make sure that you avoid a conference call disaster.

-Be aware of the employers responses and feelings
+Be aware of employers’ responses and feelings

 But that really doesn’t have to be the case.
 You can very quickly and easily learn how to understand vocal cues so that you don’t accidentally sound like you’re lying or appear bored when really you’re just nervous.
 It’s also a great way to get an idea of how your interviewers are responding to your answers, which could help you to work out what they’re looking for in their applicants and how you’re doing so far.

-So keep your hands still and let your head do all the work – it’s not all what you know, it’s how you use the knowledge you do have.
-In a face to face interview, you wouldn’t be able to whip out your phone and do a quick Google search, so you shouldn’t treat an audio interview any differently.
+So keep your hands still and let your head do all the work.
+It’s not all what you know, it’s how you use the knowledge you do have.
+In a face to face interview, you wouldn’t be able to whip out your phone and do a quick Google search.
+You shouldn’t treat an audio interview any differently.
 And your interviewers will almost certainly be onto you.

 Use the distance to your advantage

-As with any interview, it’s always a good idea to have a couple of questions prepared for you to ask as the interview draws to a close.
+As with any interview, it’s a good idea to have questions to ask as the interview draws to a close.
 Don’t think that just because it’s over the phone there won’t be time for small talk or questions.
-If they ask whether you have any, and you can only ‘um’ and ‘ah’ while you try to think of something to say, you’ll seem uninterested and uninvested in the company.
-As it’s on a conference call, you can even have these written down in front of you, so there really is no excuse not to be ready!Create a FREE Teleconference
+If they ask whether you have any, and you can only ‘um’ and ‘ah’, you’ll seem uninterested and uninvested in the company.
+As it’s on a conference call, you can even have these written down in front of you, so there really is no excuse not to be ready!